Australian Mobility Grants for Students

 The University of Sydney will conduct a highly competitive internal selection process before submitted the top 10 candidates as New Colombo Plan Scholarship nominees to the Government.
 The Government undertakes a highly competitive external selection process before determining the final recipients.

-We expect interal University of Sydney interviews to be conducted on the 11-12th of June.
+We expect internal University of Sydney interviews to be conducted on the 29th and 30th of June.

 A wide variety of programs offered around Indonesia include: